RubyLearning/blog/content/post/2007/08/02/ruby-activerecord-and-mysql.md

 ---
-title: "Ruby ActiveRecord and MySQL"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-08-02"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-08-02
+layout: post
+title: Ruby ActiveRecord and MySQL
 ---

 A lot of you, the readers of my [Free Ruby Study Notes](http://rubylearning.com/download/downloads.html), wrote in asking for a simple program and a brief explanation on how to connect to a